 Oh, and the pandemic!
 Pregnancy anxiety got funneled into COVID anxiety, and vice versa until I’m not sure where one started and the other ended.

 After April Fools Day last year, I knew I had hit my loss quota.
-But having a baby in someone else’s body meant another year packed with multiple rounds of IVF, seeing endometriosis specialists, and of course mourning this rite of passage.
+But having a baby in someone else’s body meant another year packed with multiple rounds of IVF and egg retrieval recovery, seeing endometriosis specialists, and of course mourning this rite of passage.
 Trying to move away from the shame of not being fit to grow a human.
 Constantly wondering if I quit too soon, if one more random change or treatment would be the silver bullet (not to mention, the professional feeling of failure for not being able to overcome this struggle).
 Slowly, trying to accept that my body is still a beautiful vessel for many other things, even if it never seems to cooperate with my dreams.